TeoV/GoRPCServerClientOverTLS/README.md

 		+ client.crt
 		+ client1.crt which contains client.crt and ca.crt

-+ Start in a terminat the server with `go run server.go`
++ Start in a terminat the server with. `go run server.go`

-+ Start in another terminal the client with :  `go run client.go`
++ Start in another terminal the client with.  `go run client.go`